-The path to decentralization and community governance.
+The path to decentralization and community governance from summer 2021.

 Gearbox is not just a product.
 Gearbox is a protocol, a DeFi primitive.

 The liquidity and trading are not siloed within the protocol.
 The goal is to be composable and open.
 And if that is the case, so should be the information and control over the protocol!
 This page is dedicated to the historical events about how Gearbox has progressed to launch.